Cozy Peach Kitchen

 • Red onion and garlic: Onion and garlic bring the flavor to these enchiladas!
 Sweet or white onions work well too.

 • Tortillas: 9-inch tortillas are the perfect size for enchiladas.
-Choose whole wheat tortillas for a healthier spin, or go the traditional route with white flour tortillas.
+Choose whole wheat tortillas for a healthier spin, or stick to white flour tortillas.
+I have not tested this recipe with corn tortillas but I'm sure they would be delicious.

 • Shredded: Monterey jack or cheddar are my go-to cheeses.
 You can easily make vegan enchiladas by omitting the cheese or replacing with a meltable vegan cheese.